easttennesseecc-star/Q-Top-Dog-IDE/SYSTEM_FULLY_UPGRADED.md

 **Status: ✓ PRODUCTION READY**

-Your Q-IDE is fully configured and ready for use!
+Your Top Dog is fully configured and ready for use!